KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Hive.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
+4. Recommendation: Found 'axios' in file `README.md`: Replace it with built-in fetch.
-4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.
+7. Recommendation: Found 'axios' in file `index.js`: Replace it with built-in fetch.

 ## [MMM-HLTV by Helpi90](https://github.com/Helpi90/MMM-HLTV)